Damiox/ecommerce-rest-spring-jpa/README.md

 ##### Add / Remove child categories

-To associate / dis-associate a child category with / from a parent category you can use the following URL: `/categories/{parentid}/childCategories/{childid}`
+To associate / dis-associate a child category with / from a parent category you can use the following URL: `/categories/{parentid}/subcategories/{childid}`
+To see the current child categories for a given category, you can do a GET on `/categories/{parentid}/subcategories`

 ##### Link / Unlink products

-To link / unlink products with categories you can use the following URL: `/categories/{categoryid}/products/{productid}`
+To link / unlink products with categories you can use the following URL: `/categories/{categoryid}/products/{productid}` To see the current products for a given category, you can do a GET on `/categories/{parentid}/products`

 ## Technologies